Get matched with vetted scholarships and enter our

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the 2023/2024 Boston College Supplemental Essay Prompts
+How to Answer the 2025-2026 Boston College Supplemental Essays

 Cece Gilmore is a Content Writer at Scholarships360.
 Cece earned her undergraduate degree in Journalism and Mass Communications from Arizona State University.
 While at ASU, she was the education editor as well as a published staff reporter at Downtown Devil.
 Cece was also the co-host of her own radio show on Blaze Radio ASU.